Bozhikov99/Csharp-Fundamentals/README.md

-# Software-University
+# Programming Fundamentals with C#
-Contains my SoftUni solutions
+It contains my solutions from C# Fundamentals September 2020